 LED light therapy might not necessarily help with skin dryness, but has been something that I’ve been obsessing over recently!

 I’ve been using my Foreo UFO’s LED light feature without a mask and it has really helped me control breakouts and skin texture.
-Last year I also helped fund Wayskin’s new Home device, which got shipped at the beginning of this year.
+Last year I also helped fund Wayskin’s new Home device (the brand has ceased to exist), which got shipped at the beginning of this year.
 It has a bigger surface and stronger light, so I’ve been reaching for this one the most lately.
 It is also equipped with the Wayskin moisture meter, which checks the moisture levels in your skin.
 I’ll be coming out with a full review later this year, so stay tuned!

 Nonetheless, if there’s a tool investment you should do this year, it would definitely be a LED light therapy device!
 If you can only get one with one light, go for red light or infrared.
 It’s the retinol of LED lights.
 It has more research backing it up and tackles basically everything.
 For me personally, it’s much more effective in treating acne and breakouts than blue light.
 As blue light research shows more that it’s only good for killing acne-bacteria.
 In most cases, acne isn’t solely caused by bacteria.
 Red light also neutralizes acne bacteria but further helps calm inflammation and boost collagen and so on.
 Otherwise, pink/purple light is your ultimate best choice if you have problematic skin!
 As it’s a blend of both red and blue light and has the properties of both.
 I find it to be more effective than just blue light.